bitlap/smt/docs/howToUse_en.md

 ## @apply

-The `@apply` used to generate `apply` method for primary construction of ordinary classes.
+The `@apply` is used to generate `apply` method for primary construction of ordinary classes.

 - Note
     - `verbose` Whether to enable detailed log.